sebschub/MdSymbol/README.markdown

 The Current Maintainer of this work is Michael Ummels.

-This work consists of the files fdsymbol.dtx, fdsymbol.ins and the derived files fdsymbol.sty and fdsymbol.pdf.
+This work consists of the files mdsymbol.dtx, mdsymbol.ins and the derived files mdsymbol.sty and mdsymbol.pdf.